Listen to an audio file of this tool.

 - “How are you feeling about your free time at school?”
 Offering a chance to talk about lunch and recess gives insight into your child’s social challenges.

 - “Seems like you are holding onto angry feelings toward your friend.
-Have you talked to them yet?
+Have you talked to him yet?
 What options do you think you have?”
-Be sure to reflect on outcomes of possible choices.

 Don’t move on or nag.
 Children often need more time to deal with their feelings and approach someone with whom they are upset.
 Be sure to wait long enough for your child to show you they can address their problems on their own with your support.
 Your waiting could make all the difference in whether they are able to work through their problems.